-I’ve mentioned before that I’m not a big breakfast eater.
-I have a handful of go-to items and when I’m heading out in the morning to run errands, I tend to just stop at Dunkin Donuts and get their Turkey Sausage Egg White Flatbread and a cup of tea so I can eat it on the way.
+I've mentioned before that I'm not a big breakfast eater.
+I have a handful of go-to items and when I'm heading out in the morning, I tend to just stop at Dunkin Donuts and get their Turkey Sausage Egg White Flatbread to eat on the go.

 I figured if I had to eat something, this wasn't the worst choice I could be making at under 300 calories each and my entire bill would come to about $5.
 Not a habit I wanted to get into when I had plenty of good, healthy food at home.

 Then I started thinking about how easy it would be to make these sandwiches at home and what I found was pretty astonishing.

 - Had fewer calories, fat, sodium, and sugar

 - Didn't have all of those additives that you can't pronounce

 THIS was now a NO BRAINER!
 I made four of these sandwiches, wrapped them and placed them in the freezer.
 When I knew I was going to go out in the morning, I pulled one from the freezer, popped it in the microwave and it was ready and hot in minutes.